cmdeao/SocialMovieManagementApplication/README.md

 - Users can view their friends list within their profile.
 - Users can remove friends from their friends list.
 - Users can view their friends posts from the home page.

+1.0 (2021-07-23)
+- Implemented admin functionality to remove social posts and comments.
+- Implemented check to ensure banned users can not log into application.

 ------------------------------------------------------------------